hgriesbauer/resultsDemo/README.md

 ### Reforestation with climate considerations in the Prince George District

-The Omineca Region’s climate action plan has targets around reforestation with tree species that will likely remain well-adapted to projected future climates.
+The Omineca Region’s Climate Action Plan has targets around reforestation with tree species that will likely remain well-adapted to projected future climates.
 Douglas-fir and western larch have been identified as tree species that will remain viable into the future.